Medical claims adjudication: Understanding how claims are processed

 Medical claims adjudication process

-The medical claims adjudication process involves a set of workflows that qualify a certain claim.
-It usually starts when the form leaves the doctor’s office and ends with the insurer’s decision.
+The process follows a set of steps that qualify a claim.
+It usually starts when the form leaves the doctor’s office.
+Then it ends with the insurer’s decision.

 Initial processing